Isadora’s family is seriously screwed up.

 That quote made me seek out the novel, devour the trilogy in a weekend, and thus fall in love with White’s writing.
 In Chaos White doesn’t disappoint when it comes to staying true to herself.
 The writing feels very much true to her and who she is.
 I did encounter quite a few instances in which Isadora felt too much like Evie – probably one of my favorite young female characters in a book to date (right up there with Katniss).
 They’re both strong, yet insecure girls, who don’t swear (Bleep & Floods are instead the words of choice), and are searching for something special out of life.
 That was a challenge for me to get past when reading the novel.

 My favorite part was the plot – or at least the idea behind the plot.
 I have never been a fan of history – but the Egyptians have always fascinated me.
 I have never pictured a world where the Gods are still living, have children, and deal with things like sibling rivalry and redecorating bedrooms.
 This idea intrigued me, so I would have liked to see more history and myth play into the story.
-At the beginning of each chapter there was a snippet which seemed to be history of the Gods themselves, but sometimes Isadora would appear in them, unnamed, and that confused me.
+At the beginning of each chapter, there was a snippet that seemed to be a history of the Gods themselves, but sometimes Isadora would appear in them, unnamed, and that confused me.
 But, like I said, I have never been a big fan of history, thus I know relatively little about Egyptian culture.
 So while they confused me, that isn’t necessarily a representative judge of quality.

 All in all the book was a good, easy read with an enjoyable level of entertainment.
-The characters are fun, despite sometimes being surface deep, the plot is intriguing, though at times I wanted more development, and the history is there, but it might attract some more than others.
+The characters are fun, despite sometimes being surface deep, and the plot is intriguing, though at times I wanted more development, and the history is there, but it might attract some more than others.